B0-B/DirtyMike/README.md

 ```bash
 ~/DirtyMike$ . build.sh
 ```
 The script will ask a few times to enter your password.
-When you see the Miner in the terminal you are good.
+When you see the miner running benchmarks in the terminal, you should be fine.
+`Note :` If this is the first time calling

 ### 5. Deploy Remotely
 Remote is triggered using the `-r` flag.
 The user is then asked to enter hostname and login credentials